Thermal Analysis

 • q'' is the heat flux [W/m2]

-• h is the convection heat transfer coefficient [W/m2⋅K]
+• h is the convective heat transfer coefficient [W/m2⋅K]

 • Ts is the surface temperature [K]

-• T is the fluid temperature away from the surface [K]
+• T is the fluid temperature far from the surface [K]

-This law is essential for understanding the heat transfer process between a surface and a fluid, and it provides a basis for analyzing convective heat transfer in various engineering applications.
+This law is essential for understanding the heat transfer process between a surface and a fluid, and it provides a foundation for analyzing convective heat transfer in various engineering applications.

 Radiation

-Radiation intensity refers to the directional distribution of radiation leaving a surface or the radiation incident upon a surface from different directions.
+Radiative intensity refers to the directional distribution of radiation either leaving a surface or incident upon a surface from various directions.
 It is mathematically defined using the spherical coordinate system, where the differential solid angle is used to measure the directional distribution of radiation.
-The intensity of radiation emitted or incident upon a surface is typically expressed in terms of the rate at which radiant energy is emitted or incident at a specific wavelength, direction, and per unit area of the emitting or receiving surface.
+The intensity of radiation emitted or received by a surface is typically expressed in terms of the rate at which radiative energy is emitted or incident at a specific wavelength, in a specific direction, and per unit area of the emitting or receiving surface.
 This concept is crucial for understanding the directional effects of radiation and for determining the net radiative heat transfer rate.

 Reflection

-Reflection is the process by which incident radiation is redirected back from the surface of a material.
-In the context of radiative heat transfer, reflection plays a significant role in determining the amount of thermal energy absorbed by a material.
-The reflectivity of a surface, which is the ratio of reflected radiation to incident radiation, affects the amount of energy that is absorbed by the material.
-A surface with high reflectivity will reflect a larger portion of the incident radiation, leading to lower absorption of thermal energy.
-Conversely, a surface with low reflectivity will absorb more of the incident radiation, thus increasing the thermal energy of the material.
+Reflection is the process by which incident radiation is bounced back from the surface of a material.
+In the context of radiative heat transfer, reflection plays an important role in determining the amount of thermal energy absorbed by a material.
+The reflectivity of a surface—defined as the ratio of reflected radiation to incident radiation—affects how much energy is absorbed by the material.
+A surface with high reflectivity will reflect a greater portion of the incident radiation, resulting in lower absorption of thermal energy.
+Conversely, a surface with low reflectivity will absorb more of the incident radiation, increasing the material's thermal energy.

 Where: